 Bougainvillea Leaves: Problems Yours May Have

-During my 1st winter caring for them, all of a sudden leaves started dropping.
-So, I had to ask the question: why are my bougainvillea leaves turning yellow and falling off?
+During my first winter caring for them, all of a sudden, leaves started dropping.
+So, I had to ask the question: Why are my bougainvillea leaves turning yellow and falling off?

 Let’s be honest here, bougainvillea is not a plant I grew up with in the Connecticut countryside.
 I thought it was some kind of exotic plant until I moved to Santa Barbara 16 years ago where it’s found growing in some form or color on every block.